intel/ai-reference-models/k8s/recommendation/tensorflow/wide_deep_large_ds/training/fp32/README.md

 ##### Single-node training output

-Viewing the log output of the <package name> Pod is done by viewing the logs of the training pod.
+Viewing the log output of the wide-deep-large-ds-fp32-training-k8s.tar.gz Pod is done by viewing the logs of the training pod.
 This pod is found by filtering the list of pods for the name 'training'

 ```